Environmental Studies

 Course Offerings

-Undergraduate research is highly encouraged.
-Our department recognizes the value of research and the significant contributions it can make to the scientific community.
-Therefore, we provide ample opportunities for students to engage in research projects.
+These are the course offerings for the Bachelor of Arts in Environmental Studies.
+Please note that undergraduate research is highly encouraged.
+Our department recognizes the value of research and the significant contributions it can make to the scientific community; therefore, we provide ample opportunities for students to engage in research projects.

 • BRDG 100 Research & Info Skills